 June is Pride Month and we are honoring our LGBTQ+ community!

-Please join us at one or many events, because there has never been a more important time to affirm that Love Will Keep Us Together.
+Please join us for these upcoming events, because there has never been a more important time to affirm that Love Will Keep Us Together.
 Also, be sure to check out our resources and gifts, including our custom #PJCCPride Zoom background and beautiful colorable signs.

 Celebrate Pride in style with the PJCC, using our resources.